-- Transhipments in ports the same prohibitions on landings in ports of transhipments in ports. - (1.)
-Translupments at sea - - View F Contracting Party vessels shall not participate a transhipments to or from a sighted vessel. - The issue of transhipments between one NCP vessel and another NCP vessel was trace is at issue which needs further consideration.
+- 7. (1) Transhipments in ports the same prohibitions on landings in ports apply to transhipments in ports. - (2) Transhipments at sea - - View F Contracting Party vessels shall not participate in transhipments to or from a sighted vessel. - CN: The issue of transhipments between one NCP vessel and another NCP vessel was raised as an issue which needs further consideration.

-and of the Scheme).
+(Review of the Scheme)

-STACFAC shill review at least annually the information compiled and the action of the surface shall be under this scheme and, where necessary, recommend to the General Council and the scheme measures that may be necessary to enhance the effectiveness of the scheme.
+8. STACFAC shall review at least annually the information compiled and the actions taken under this scheme and, where necessary, recommend to the General Council any new measures that may be necessary to enhance the effectiveness of the scheme.

-rue o nsderational
+(Other considerations)

-from the scheme as a pilot scheme to be reviewed at a date to be pecificit.
-If a consists other possible consequences.

-ment a new m how in port inspections of sighted vessels canduat and intent of the reports of in-nort inspections of sighted vessels.
+- A. Treat the scheme as a pilot scheme to be reviewed at a date to be specified this recognises other possible consequences. - B. Transparency in how in-port inspections of sighted vessels conducted. - C. The content of the reports of in-port inspections of sighted vessels.